wldfngrs/wldfngrs/README.md

 - whoami; @wldfngrs/oldmanclancy whichever feels right.
-- studying; low level software development, you can check my writing on that on [Crux of The Matter](https://cruxofthematter.substack.com)
+- you can check my writing on [Crux of The Matter](https://cruxofthematter.substack.com)
 - reach me on; wldfngrs@gmail.com